piyush-kurur/piyush-kurur.github.io/contents/index.md

 # Information for IITK students.

-Check the [quantum computing course page][quantum computing] for the details of my course next semester
+Check the [quantum computing course page][quantum computing] for the details of my course next semester.

 # Recent posts